ovh/docs/pages/platform/data-platform/eol_notice/guide.en-gb.md

 ## Summary

-OVHcloud has announced the end of support of its Analytics Data Platform solution (preinstalled Apache Hadoop Big Data Clusters).<br>
+OVHcloud has announced the end of life of its Analytics Data Platform solution (preinstalled Apache Hadoop Big Data Clusters).<br>
 Active services can be kept by customers but will no longer be supported after February 1st 2022, end of support date.<br>

 You can track the operation using this [status task](https://public-cloud.status-ovhcloud.com/incidents/kdkvvxjw5m9d).

-## End of Support Planning
+## End of Life Planning

 Affected customers with active Analytics Data Platform services have received an email notification on their technical and billing OVHcloud accounts.